Acne vs. Rosacea

 - Both are inflammatory skin diseases that range from mild to severe and commonly affect the face.

-- Can both come with similar lesions (papules and pustules).
+- Both can come with similar lesions (papules and pustules).

-- The biggest obvious difference between the two is that acne affects mostly adolescents, whereas rosacea affects mostly people between 30-50 years old.
+- Acne affects mostly adolescents, whereas rosacea affects mostly people between 30-50 years old.

 - Acne affects the face and body, and rosacea only affects the face.

 - Rosacea can show up in various ways, called subtypes, that look very different.
 For instance, some people have papules and pustules, and other people have broken capillaries instead, or thickened skin around the nose.